themejunkie/theme-junkie-features-content/readme.txt

 * Check out the [Github](https://github.com/themejunkie/theme-junkie-features-content) repo to contribute.

 = Note for Theme Junkie user =
-Please **DO NOT** install this plugin before we finish to migrate all themes to this plugin or it will be conflicted with Team post type in the theme you use.
+Please **DO NOT** install this plugin before we finish to migrate all themes to this plugin or it will be conflicted with Features post type in the theme you use.

 == Installation ==